Surface Duo 2 upgrades just about everything. But what about the software?

 The Duo 2 has a Qualcomm Snapdragon 888 processor this time, just like the Z Fold 3.
 The step up from the last Duo's Snapdragon 855 chip should help the phone feel more fluid than the original, which felt laggy.
 The phone runs Android, similar to before, with Microsoft's own custom apps and some interface touches in the OS that are optimized for these specific displays and the Pen stylus.

-The storage options range from 128GB to 512GB and there's 8GB of RAM on the new Duo 2.
+The storage options range from 128GB to 512GB, and there's 8GB of RAM on the Duo 2.

 Surface Duo 2 gets triple rear cameras

 There's now an external camera on the Duo 2 -- three of them, in fact: a f/1.7 12-megapixel telephoto lens, a f/2.4 12MP wide lens, and a third 16MP ultrawide camera, with optical image stabilization.
-There's a night mode, portrait mode, HDR and it can record at 4K up to 60fps plus record slow-mo.
-It sounds like a pretty complete package, especially considering the last Duo only had a single inner camera.
+There's a night mode, portrait mode, HDR and it can record at 4K up to 60 frames per second plus record slow-mo.
+It sounds like a complete package, especially considering the last Duo only had one inner camera.
 The cameras also have a time of flight sensor for helping with focus.

-The camera package sounds extremely promising, especially compared to the previous Duo's lack of any rear cameras at all.
-The camera app Microsoft has on the Duo 2 also lets one display work as a viewfinder while the other can show previous photos for comparison: this could be really helpful for trying to make a shot better.
+The camera package sounds extremely promising, especially compared to the previous Duo's lack of rear cameras.
+The camera app Microsoft has on the Duo 2 also lets one display work as a viewfinder while the other can show previous photos for comparison: This could be really helpful for trying to make a shot better.

 5G comes to the Surface Duo, finally (and NFC)

 5G is now included in the Surface Duo, unlike last year's LTE-equipped Duo.
 The phone supports mmWave and Sub-6 frequencies and also has Wi-Fi 6.
 The lack of 5G on last year's Duo was one of its key missing features for a supposedly premium work phone.
-Also, NFC (not on the first Duo either) is onboard, which should help with a variety of tap-to-connect everyday uses.
+Also, onboard NFC (which was also missing from the original Duo) which should help with tap-to-connect everyday uses.

 Will Microsoft's Surface Duo 2 finally feel good to use?

-The last Surface Duo didn't win me over with its software, or feel easy to multitask on.
+The last Surface Duo didn't win me over with its software or feel easy to multitask on.
 I love the idea of what it represents, but will Microsoft have the software better polished and optimized this time around?
-The hardware seems totally refreshed and now very much ready to compete with other premium phones.
+The hardware seems totally refreshed and very much ready to compete with other premium devices.
 The next part is nailing the execution of it all and showing us we need a two-screen phone in the first place.